-Table 1.1 Summary of the proposed watering sites in 2024-25 for the Lindsay Mulcra Wallpolla Islands .2 Table 3.1 : Cultural objectives relevant to Lindsay Mulcra Wallpolla Islands .7 Table 4.1 Shared benefit considerations for 2024-25 10 Table 4.2 Environmental objectives of Lindsay Mulcra Wallpolla 11 Table 5.1 Environmental objectives relevant to the Lindsay-Mulcra-Wallpolla Islands 12 Table 6.1 Engagement activities conducted for the purposes of developing this proposal 16 Table 7.1 Potential watering actions and environmental objectives (weir pool connected) for sites across the Lindsay-Mulcra-Wallpolla Islands in 2024-25.
-21 Table 7.2 Potential watering actions and environmental objectives (disconnected from weir pool) for the Lindsay-Mulcra-Wallpolla Islands in 2024-25 24 Table 7.3 Sites which have been actively managed using environmental water delivery across the Lindsay-Mulcra-Wallpolla Islands in the past, but are not planned to receive an allocation during 2024-25 across any climatic scenario 26 Table 8.1 : Proposed environmental watering actions for the Lindsay-Mulcra-Wallpolla Islands under each climatic scenario for 2024-25 30 Table 8.2 Proposed management of wetlands and off-channel systems connected to the weir pool, prioritised under each climatic scenario (See Appendix 3.
-Proposed two-year hydrographs) 30 Table 9.1 Risk assessment of watering of sites across the Lindsay-Mulcra-Wallpolla for 2024-25 31 Table 12.
-1 Risk likelihood rating table adapted from (DELWP, 2019) 55 Table 12.
-2 Risk rating matrix (DELWP, 2019) 55 Table 12 3 Bisk consequence (DELWP 2019) 56
+Table 1.1 Summary of the proposed watering sites in 2025-26 for the Lindsay Mulcra Wallpolla Islands.
+2 Table 3.1: Cultural objectives relevant to Lindsay Mulcra Wallpolla 6 Table 4.1 Shared benefit considerations for 2025-26 9 Table 4.2 Recreational objectives of Lindsay Mulcra Wallpolla 10 Table 5.1 Environmental objectives relevant to the Lindsay-Mulcra-Wallpolla Islands 11 Table 6.1 Engagement activities conducted for the purposes of developing this proposal 15 Table 7.1 Potential watering actions and environmental objectives (weir pool connected) for sites across the Lindsay-Mulcra-Wallpolla Islands in 2024-25.
+These sites are typically managed via weir pool manipulations and/or regulating structures and are management actions which do not require a specific water allocation.
+Table 7.2 Potential watering actions and environmental objectives (disconnected from weir pool) for the Lindsay-Mulcra-Wallpolla Islands in 2024-25.
+These sites are typically managed via temporary pumping and/or regulating structures and require an environmental water allocation Table 7.3 Sites which have been actively managed using environmental water delivery across the Lindsay-Mulcra-Wallpolla Islands in the past, but are not planned to receive an allocation during 2025-26 across any climatic scenario.
+29 Table 8.1: Proposed environmental watering actions for the Lindsay-Mulcra-Wallpolla Islands unde each climatic scenario for 2024-25.
+Table 9.1 Risk assessment of watering of sites across the Lindsay-Mulcra-Wallpolla for 2024-25 34 Table 12.1 Risk likelihood rating table adapted from (DELWP, 2019) 61 Table 12.2 Risk rating matrix (DELWP, 2019) 61 Table 12.3 Risk consequence (DELWP, 2019) 62